powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.4.40 New: -Save As added to change and queue to save the loaded playlist as... with file overwrite prompt.

+        Change: Moved a few options around in Change and Queue

 ###  v5.4.33 Change: -Change Directory in YT-DLP MENU >>> DOWNLOAD LIST >>> Create/Change Directory

         Change Directory would blink if there was a valid dir in the clipboard.